Supplement

 ‘The Dealings of the Kings of England with Northumbria in the Tenth and Eleventh Centuries’, in The Anglo-Saxons: Studies in Some Aspects of Their History and Culture Presented to Bruce Dickins (1959).

-‘The Battle of Carham, 1018’, in The Scottish Historical Review Vol. 55.1 (1976).
+‘The Battle of Carham, 1018’, in The Scottish Historical Review Vol.55.1 (1976).

 Libellus de Exordio atque Procursu istius, hoc est Dunhelmensis, Ecclesie (Tract on the Origins and Progress of this the Church of Durham).

-Sir Frank Stenton, Anglo-Saxon England, Third Edition (1971), Chapter 12 (p.418 fn.2).
+Chapter 12 (p.418 fn.2).

-Celtic Scotland: A History of Ancient Alban Vol. 1 (1876), Chapter 8.
+Celtic Scotland: A History of Ancient Alban Vol.1 (1876), Chapter 8 (pp.392–3).

 Available online: The Electronic Sawyer.